Positivity in the Renormalization of Effective Field Theory

 where we use the optical theorem in the last line to recast the discontinuity into unitarity cuts in terms of tree amplitudes integrated over the phase space $\int_{\varphi''_i}$ of the intermediate state $|\varphi''_i\rangle$.
 We define $\Atree_{L,i} \equiv \langle \varphi_{i}|\hat{A}^{(0)}|\varphi''_i\rangle$ and $\Atree_{R,i}{}^\dagger \equiv \langle \overline{\varphi}''_i| \hat{A}^{(0)} |\varphi'_i \rangle $.
 In our case, $\Atree_{L,i}$, $A^{(0)}_{R,i}$, and $\Atree$ are all four-point local amplitudes, see the diagrams in Fig.~\ref{fig:unitarity}.
 This formula succinctly derives the one-loop RG from tree amplitudes in the absence of IR divergences.
 Crucially, the RG derivation does not use dispersion relations and is therefore agnostic about UV completions.

 The on-shell RG formula \eqref{eq:onshellRG_master} holds for generic kinematics.
 However, our main result is that additional structure can be exposed by considering special limits.
 In particular, we take the forward limit (FL) where the incoming particles 1 and 2 have the same momenta and quantum numbers as the outgoing particles 4 and 3, i.e., their states satisfy $|3\rangle=|2\rangle$ and $|4\rangle=|1\rangle$.
 This implies $t=(p_1-p_4)^2\rightarrow 0$, see Fig.~\ref{fig:unitarity}.
-In the FL, the tree amplitude behaves as

-where the coefficient $c_m$ depends on the EFT parameters.
-By defining $c_m$ through the on-shell amplitudes, we have (partially) fixed the choice of operator basis.
-The formula \eqref{eq:onshellRG_master} then computes the RG of $c_{m}$, thereby providing direct insight into the RG corrections to tree-level positivity bounds, $c_{2m} \ge 0$.
+In the FL, the tree amplitude behaves as \sug{ } where the coefficient \sug{$c_{2m+4}$} depends on the EFT parameters.
+By defining \sug{$c_{2m+4}$} through the on-shell amplitudes, we have (partially) fixed the choice of operator basis.
+The formula \eqref{eq:onshellRG_master} then computes the RG of \sug{$c_{2m+4}$}, thereby providing direct insight into the RG corrections to tree-level positivity bounds, \sug{$c_{2m+4} \ge 0$}.
 In the following, it is a key property of the $s$ and $u$ channels that they have the same initial and final states in the FL, $|\varphi_i\rangle=|\varphi_i'\rangle$, while this is not true in the $t$ channel.
 Let us consider these cases separately.